Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Motor & Driver.rst

     :language: C
     :dedent:

 Now that we have familiarity with reading ADC values, let's learn the subfunction void motor (int ADC): first, compare the ADC value with 128 (value corresponding to midpoint).
-When the current ADC value is higher, motoRPin1 outputs high level and motoRPin2 outputs low level to control the DC Motor to run in the “Forward” Rotational Direction.
-When the current ADC value is lower, motoRPin1 outputs low level and motoRPin2 outputs high level to control the DC Motor to run in the “Reverse” Rotational Direction.
+When the current ADC value is higher, motoRPin1 outputs high level and motoRPin2 outputs low level to control the DC Motor to run in the "Forward" Rotational Direction.
+When the current ADC value is lower, motoRPin1 outputs low level and motoRPin2 outputs high level to control the DC Motor to run in the "Reverse" Rotational Direction.
 When the ADC value is equal to 128, motoRPin1 and motoRPin2 output low level, the motor STOPS.
 Then determine the PWM duty cycle according to the difference (delta) between ADC value and 128.
 Because the absolute delta value stays within 0-128, we need to use the map() subfunction mapping the delta value to a range of 0-255.
 Finally, we see a display of the duty cycle in Terminal.

 .. literalinclude:: ../../../freenove_Kit/Code/C_Code/13.1.1_Motor/Motor.cpp
     :linenos: